20 Fastest Animals in the World

 Sailfish

-We go back to the oceans to find sailfish, magnificent creatures that swim easily and hop quicker.
+We return to the oceans to find sailfish, magnificent creatures that swim easily and hop quickly.

-Leaping out of the water at a speed of 109.19 km/h (67.85mph), they were clocked.
+They were clocked by leaping out of the water at a speed of 109.19 km/h (67.85mph).
 Their pace is not, however, matched by endurance.

 Sailfish are hunted by the fastest large predator in the ocean, shortfin mako sharks.